The 5 Points of Sail: Discover the Sailboat’s Angles to The Wind

 Overpowered – When wind surpasses the boat’s ability to steer a straight course.
 This typically happens when you try to sail the vessel above your hull speed, carry too much sail area in strong winds, or trim your sails poorly.

-Hull Speed – The speed your boat is sailing when its created wave has the same length as the hull’s water length.
+Hull Speed – The speed at which your boat is sailing when its created wave has the same length as the hull’s water length.
 Displacement sailboats get hard to steer when going faster than this.

 Final words